 What Comes Next

 Increased access to better farm inputs and agricultural training can help improve crop yields, and sometimes temper the effects of extreme weather.
 At One Acre Fund, we’re working on a number of efforts to help farmers mitigate and adapt to climate change.
 This includes training on sustainable farming methods that can benefit soils, providing farmers with crop insurance as a buffer against weather volatility, and distributing millions of trees, which can help capture carbon, improve soils, and prevent erosion and water run-off.
-You can read more about these resiliency efforts and more on our Climate and Soils page.

 While the future may look uncertain, it’s not too late to reverse course.
 Governments, institutions, and private sector groups need to include support for smallholders in their wider efforts to combat climate change.
 Enabling farmers to access the financing, tools, and training they need will help ensure that millions of rural families can sustainably harvest crops through the years to come.